umerarif01/tup-nft-marketplace/README.md

 ![accounts](pics/ss2.png)

-Import private key of any address to your metamask.
+Import private key of any address to your metamask and then sell your NFT :)

 #### Local setup